SkyBlueRW/SkyBlueRW.github.io/_posts/2023-02-28-convex-optimization-basic.md

 ### Summary <a name="summary"></a>

-With a focus on financial application in mind, we talked about the meaning, the solver algorithm, and duality of numerical optimizations.
-I hope you find it relavant and informative upon reading.
-If you feel interested in delving deeper, I highly recommend the following books for further reference
+With a focus on convex optimization and financial applications, we talked about the meaning, the solver algorithm, and duality of numerical optimizations.
+I hope you find it relavant and interesting upon reading.
+If you feel interested in delving deeper, I highly recommend the following books for further reference.

 - Boyd & Vandenberghe: Convex Optimization
 - Cornuejols, Pena & Tutuncu: Optimization methods in Finance